Kody Clemens: Philadelphia Phillies

 Clemens was again optioned to Triple–A Lehigh Valley to begin the 2024 season.
 After Bryce Harper was placed on paternity leave, Clemens was recalled from Lehigh Valley for 3 games.
 On May 18, Clemens hit a game-tying homerun with 2 outs in the bottom of the 9th inning with the Phillies down 3-2 vs. the Washington Nationals.
 The Phillies would go on to win the game, 4-3.

 Clemens made the Phillies' Opening Day roster for the 2025 season, beating out Buddy Kennedy for the spot originally meant to be taken by Weston Wilson before he was injured.
 In seven games for Philadelphia, he went 0-for-6 with a walk.
 Clemens was designated for assignment by the Phillies on April 23, 2025.

 Minnesota Twins

 On April 26, 2025, The Phillies traded Clemens to the Minnesota Twins for cash considerations.
-He homered in his first career game at Fenway Park, the stadium his father called home for 13 seasons, on May 3.
-Clemens hit a walk-off double to help beat the Cleveland Guardians on May 19.
+He homered in his first career game against the Boston Red Sox at Fenway Park, the stadium his father called home for 13 seasons, on May 3.
+Clemens hit a walk-off double to help beat the Cleveland Guardians on May 19, 2025.
 On September 12, Clemens hit three home runs in a game against the Arizona Diamondbacks.

+Clemens hit an ultimate grand slam against the Kansas City Royals on July 30, 2026.
+It came when the Twins were down to their final strike with two outs, the first player to do so since David Bote on August 12, 2018.